prathimacode-hub/E-Library/README.md

 - Add, Commit and Push

-- Then in github, in your cloned repository find the option to make a pull request
+- Then in Github, in your cloned repository find the option to make a pull request

 <h2>📚Resources</h2>